nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 Under normal circumstances, the users are never loaded at the same time.
 Typically the loading of users happens while page results are generated, namely in steps of 30 until the limit is reached or no results are left.
-For this to work on an oC-Server and LDAP-Server, the page result search must be supported, which presumes PHP >= 5.4.
-The AD-Server supports this by default.
+For this to work on an oC-Server and LDAP-Server, the **Paged Results** must be supported, which presumes PHP >= 5.4.

 ownCloud remembers which user belongs to which LDAP-configuration.That means each request will always be directed to the right server unless a user is